mvolkmann/blog/src/d3/00-article.md

 1. In the `updateText` function, replace the first line which is just `text` with `myTransition(text)`.

-1. Add the following line at the end of the `updateXAxis` function:
+1. Add the following line at the end of the `updateXAxis` function to create a new selection for `xAxisGroup` that has the transition applied:

    ```js
    xAxisGroup = myTransition(xAxisGroup);
    ```

-1. Add the following line at the end of the `updateYAxis` function:
+1. Add the following line at the end of the `updateYAxis` function to create a new selection for `yAxisGroup` that has the transition applied:

    ```js
    yAxisGroup = myTransition(yAxisGroup);
    ```

-1. In the `updateData` function, currently only one function is passed to the `join` method.
+1. Currently in the `updateData` function only one function is passed to the `join` method.
    It processes the enter sub-selection.
-   Add two more arguments to the `join` method using the following code.
+   Add two more arguments to the `join` method shown below.
-   This processes the exit sub-selection by animate bars leaving the DOM.
+   The last argument is a function that processes the exit sub-selection by animate bars leaving the DOM.

    ```js
    // This is only needed so we can specify